Lawrence-Leung/PhytiumFlyers/README.md

 ## Acknowledgments

-We would like to thank our advisors and the National College Students Integrated Circuit Innovation and Entrepreneurship Competition committee for their support.
+We would like to thank our advisor, Tianjin Phytium Information Technology Co., Ltd. the National College Students Integrated Circuit Innovation and Entrepreneurship Competition committee for their support.